Rishi Garg, M.D.

 Dr. Garg is a fellow of the American Academy of Orthopaedic Surgeons and a member of the exclusive American Orthopaedic Society for Sports Medicine.
 He is board certified and a diplomate of the American Board of Orthopaedic Surgery.

 He volunteers his time as the head team physician for several local high schools and colleges and private sports programs.
-He is also on the leadership board at Methodist Hospital currently serving as Chief of the Surgery Department and will be Chief of Staff in 2017.
+He served as part of the leadership board for Methodist Hospital and served as Chief of the Surgery Department and will be Chief of Staff in 2017.

 Congress Medical Associates, Huntington Memorial Hospital- Pasadena, CA.